Parent Central / FAQs

 A: Girl Scouts is for every girl ... and you don't even need to join a troop.
 Simply become an Individually Registered Girl Scout—Indie Girl—for $25 annually and you can enjoy summer camp and all of the activities, programs and projects that make Girl Scouts so much fun—including camp!

 Q. Is financial assistance offered for camp?

-A: Girls can raise funds to help pay for camp by participating in our Cookie and MagNut programs, and financial assistance is available to cover up to 80% of council-sponsored camps.
+A: Girls can earn funds to help pay for camp by participating in our Cookie and MagNut programs, and financial assistance is available to cover up to 80% of council-sponsored camps.
 To request financial assistance, complete the Financial Assistance Form.

 Q. What are the sleeping arrangements at camp?